Summary / Background

 - Grant agreement is ready for signing

 The Commission prepares the grant agreement for signing.
-A pdf document, digitally sealed to guarantee its security, reliability and authenticity, is made available through the Participant Portal's electronic exchange system (My Area).
+A PDF document, digitally sealed to guarantee its security, reliability and authenticity, is made available through the Funding & Tenders Portal's electronic exchange system (My Area).

 While a grant agreement is being drawn up, each beneficiary selects one or more legal signatories for the project and any of them can sign online.